 In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment.
 The new guidance eliminates the requirement to calculate the implied fair value of goodwill (i.e., Step 2 of the current goodwill impairment test) to measure a goodwill impairment charge.
 Instead, entities will record an impairment charge based on the excess of a reporting unit's carrying amount over its fair value (i.e., measure the charge based on the current Step 1).
 This guidance is effective for Novant Health on January 1, 2022.
-We are currently evaluating the provisions of this guidance to determine how our goodwill impairment testing will be impacted and whether we may elect to adopt this guidance prior to the stated effective date.
-The adoption of this guidance would only impact Novant Health's consolidated financial statements in situations where an impairment of a reporting unit's assets is determined.
+We are evaluating the provisions of this guidance to determine how goodwill impairment testing will be impacted and whether to elect to adopt this guidance prior to the stated effective date.
+The adoption of this guidance would only impact Novant Health's consolidated financial statements in situations where there is impairment of a reporting unit.